Rahmenordnung/project-M/README.md

    * And last I also would have made the page with a soundtrack, or some audio effects.

 ## <a name="Technologies Used"></a>Technologies Used

-1. ["Bootsrap"](https://getbootstrap.com/) used to allow the buttons work properly and for the grid system and media queries.
+1. ["Bootsrap"](https://getbootstrap.com/) used to allow the buttons work properly and for the grid system and media queries. (for the layout and added my own CSS )
 2. HTML/CSS
+3. I have imported fonts from Google: "Gloria+Hallelujah".
+Because I thought that would be the more suitable to Matt Groenings font style, and
+4. I got some inspiration for the color themes and palletes from ["mycolor.space"](https://mycolor.space/?hex=%23845EC2&sub=1)
-3. The @keyframes rule specifies the animation code.
+5. The @keyframes rule specifies the animation code.
-4. ["Font awesome"](https://fontawesome.com/) used to allow the footer icon to work properly.
+6. ["Font awesome"](https://fontawesome.com/) used to allow the footer icon to work properly.
-5. The "Itch and Scratchy gazette" is built up uppon a "Code pen" newspaper template, and I updated the template to my needs and used some of their css, of course connecting it with my own css.
+7. The "Itch and Scratchy gazette" is built up uppon a "Code pen" newspaper template, and I updated the template to my needs and used some of their css, of course connecting it with my own css.
-6. Also the Slider and the Dropdown are adapted from different pages such as ["MDN, Mozilla developer site"](https://developer.mozilla.org/en-US/) , ["W3schools"](https://www.w3schools.com/) , ["Codepen"](https://codepen.io/)
+8. Also the Slider and the Dropdown are adapted from different pages such as [MDN, Mozilla developer site](https://developer.mozilla.org/en-US/) , [W3schools](https://www.w3schools.com/) , [Codepen](https://codepen.io/)

 ## <a name="Testing"></a> Testing

+The app was tested on Samsung S8, Apple iPhone 6, etc, (all the deviced served in the  [Chrome developer tools](https://developer.chrome.com/home/devtools-pillar) and also using the Google Chrome inspect feature to test for repsonsiveness and any errors that occurred.
+There were many issues founded most of them with the css sidevar/ navbar not resizing, card etc. Also this tool is usefull ,using their console, in founding java errors

+These tests included browsers/devices:
+Edge, Mozilla, Chrome, Safari, Internet Explorer

 During the producing time I tested all the link from the navbar, that they take to the desired page and back again.
 That the slider runs correctly, showing the desired pictured, creating  the correct envoirment.